This section explains how to create and configure workflows within Axonius.

 .

 In the Event Conditions pane that opens, add an Event Condition - If Response Equals Yes.
-This enables performing one action if the response to the Slack message is Yes (True branch), and another action if the response is other than Yes (False branch).
+This enables performing one action if the response to the Slack message is Yes (True branch), and another action if the response is other than Yes (After branch).

 Hover over the True branch (user Response Equals Yes), click the + icon, and then click

-to add a Delay node to the branch.
+to add a Delay node to the True branch.
 In the Delay pane, configure a delay of 5 hours.

 Hover over the Delay node, click the + icon, and then click